Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingVectorQuery.md

 ### Single Vector Search

-In this vector query, the `VectorizableQueries` collection contains the vectors representing the query input.
+In this vector query, the `Queries` collection contains the vectors representing the query input.
 The `Fields` property specifies which vector fields are searched.
 The `KNearestNeighborsCount` property specifies the number of nearest neighbors to return as top hits.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Single_Vector_Search_UsingVectorQuery
 IReadOnlyList<float> vectorizedResult = VectorSearchEmbeddings.SearchVectorizeDescription; // "Top hotels in town"